 In their second and third years of the program, students have the opportunity to serve in an apprenticeship with a faculty member each semester.
 Apprenticeships will be arranged on an individual basis by the student in consultation with the graduate director.
 The apprenticeship will ordinarily involve full participation in planning and executing an undergraduate course.
 Apprentices will attend the classes of their faculty mentor, and help with student evaluation.

 While apprentices, students may take a section of the 5000-level course, "Teaching Political Science," a directed readings course with a faculty member for whose course they serve as apprentice.
 The readings will involve the subject matter of the undergraduate course, and the requirements might involve a graduate level paper on those materials, or an annotated bibliography of materials that might be used in the undergraduate course.
-Two sections of 5396 are required of all graduate students, but no more than three are permitted to count toward the PhD requirements.
+One section of 5396 is required of all graduate students, but no more than two are permitted to count toward the PhD requirements.
 "Teaching Political Science" courses count toward the major and minor.

 During the third or fourth year of their program, students will have responsibility for at least one course, in most cases a course of the same kind in which they served their apprenticeship.
 For example, an apprentice for "Government and Politics of Latin America" or for "Government and Politics of the Middle East" might then teach a section of "Comparative Politics," depending on student preference and departmental need.
 "American Constitutional Development" has proven particularly useful for apprenticeships, which have prepared many of our doctoral students to teach sections of their own of this course.
 Student evaluations administered by the University will be given and become part of a student's placement file, along with the faculty member's evaluation.

 In addition to the department's teaching apprenticeships, Baylor graduate students have the opportunity to participate in Seminars for Excellence in Teaching.